Battle of Amiens (1918): Second phase

 "Their attack took place at 5:30 p.m. and, despite heavy machine gun and artillery fire pouring down on them from Chipilly Ridge, the Americans could not be driven back.
 They repeatedly pressed the assault until the northern half of the ridge and the southern end of nearby Gressaire Wood were taken.
 Continuing the assault the following day, they took the rest of Gressaire Wood and by day's end had seven hundred German prisoners, thirty artillery pieces, one aircraft, and more than one hundred machine guns."

 During the 33rd U.S. Division's assault on Chipilly Ridge, Corporal Jake Allex, a Serbian immigrant from Kosovo, took command of his platoon after all the other officers had been killed.
 Corporal Allex led them in an attack against a German machine gun nest, during which he personally killed five enemy soldiers and captured fifteen prisoners.
 For his actions at Chipilly Ridge, Corporal Allex became the second American soldier to be awarded the Medal of Honor during the First World War.

 On 10 August, there were signs that the Germans were pulling out of the salient from Operation Michael.
 According to official reports, the Allies had captured nearly 50,000 prisoners and 500 guns by 27 August.
 Even with the lessened armour, the British drove 19 km into German positions by 13 August.

-Field Marshal Haig refused the request of Marshal Foch to continue the offensive, preferring instead to launch a fresh offensive by Byng's Third Army between the Ancre and Scarpe.
+Field Marshal Haig refused the request of Marshal Foch to continue the offensive, preferring instead to launch a fresh offensive by Julian Byng's Third Army between the Ancre and Scarpe.
 This offensive, the Second Battle of the Somme, took place 21 August – 3 September 1918.